hiett/serverless-redis-http/README.md

 A Redis connection pooler for serverless applications.
 This allows your serverless functions to talk to Redis via HTTP, while also not having to worry about the Redis max connection limits.

-The idea is you host this alongside your Redis server, so minimise latency.
-The serverless functions can then talk to this via HTTP.
+The idea is you host this alongside your Redis server, to minimise latency.
+Your serverless functions can then talk to this via HTTP.

 ## Features